peakphp/docs/docs/v4/core-concepts/middlewares-and-handlers.md

 ### Handlers

-The main difference with handlers is that you must return a response.
+The main difference with middlewares is that with handlers, you must return a response.
 You cannot pass the request to the next middleware.

 ```php
 use Psr\Http\Server\RequestHandlerInterface as Handler;